 I'm not sure that Another is entirely coherent.
 There's so much to digest here, including backstory and revelations, that I think you'd need a twelve-episode series to pull it together.
 However the tone carries it.
 It's like a fever dream.

 Which series is better?
 Well, Tentacle feels more complete.
 It has a fairly straightforward (if depraved) plot that's easy to follow and has a clear resolution.
 Another, on the other hand, is more like surreal fragments.
 It's less clear where its plot is going, or indeed how much of the big picture we're seeing.
 It's interesting to compare them, though.
 They feel artistically similar, despite being completely different in almost all measurable ways.

 They're still both very hentai, though.
-There's enough explicit sex for even a sleazehound to end up fast-forwarding through it.
+There's enough explicit sex that even a sleazehound will probably end up fast-forwarding through it.